YoungGosling/PortalOps/doc/design/PortalOps.md

 - **API Triggers:** The system exposes two webhook endpoints for an external HR system: one for onboarding and one for offboarding.
 - **Onboarding Workflow:**
     - The API receives the new employee's **Name**, **Department**, and **Email**.
     - An "Onboarding" task is created.
-Clicking "Start Task" opens the **User Directory's "Add" panel**.
+Clicking "Start Task" opens the **Employee Directory's "Add" panel**.
     - The `Name`, `Department`, and `Email` fields are pre-filled and are **read-only**.
     - The admin must assign at least one service or product to the user before submission is allowed.
-    - On successful submission, a new user is created in the User Directory, and the onboarding task is automatically marked as "Completed."
+    - On successful submission, a new user is created in the Employee Directory, and the onboarding task is automatically marked as "Completed."
 - **Offboarding Workflow:**
     - The API receives the departing employee's **Name**, **Department**, and **Email**.
     - An "Offboarding" task is created.
-Clicking "Start Task" opens the **User Directory's "Edit" panel** for the specified user.
+Clicking "Start Task" opens the **Employee Directory's "Edit" panel** for the specified user.
     - The user's `Name`, `Department`, and `Email` are **read-only**.
     - The user's currently assigned services and products are prominently displayed and are also **read-only**.
     - Successful submission of the panel confirms the offboarding action.
-The user is deleted from the User Directory, all associations are removed, and the offboarding task is automatically marked as "Completed."
+The user is deleted from the Employee Directory, all associations are removed, and the offboarding task is automatically marked as "Completed."

 ## 4. Administration